brobertspierel/LTOP_FTV_Py/docs/source/scripts_list.rst

 List of important scripts for running the LTOP workflow
 =======================================================
 As of LTOP version 0.1.0, the entire workflow runs from the GEE Python API and does not require the user to run individual steps manually.
-The entire workflow is now autmoated and just requires that the user set up certain components in advance of a run.
-The pertinent scripts are now available from the [GitHub repo](https://github.com/eMapR/LTOP_FTV_Py).
+The entire workflow is now automated and just requires that the user set up certain components in advance of a run.
+The pertinent scripts are now available from the `GitHub repo <https://github.com/eMapR/LTOP_FTV_Py>`_.

 The important components are: